containers/podman-desktop/website/docs/podman/adding-certificates-to-a-podman-machine.md

 # update-ca-trust
 ```

-6. Exit the Podman machine:
+6. Optional: Run the `exit` command to exit the root shell.

 ```sh
 # exit
 ```

-7. Optional: Rerun the `exit` command only if you used the `sudo su -` command.
+7. Run the `exit` command to exit the Podman machine.